Installation Documentation, Advanced Configuration + FAQs

 heroPanels: '1',

 Setting this to a number will convert the this number of List panels starting from the top to Hero panels, where the image (if present) will be full width.
-It will also apple the CSS class "list-hero" to the panel allowing for custom styles to be applied.Table Options
+It will also apple the CSS class "list-hero" to the panel allowing for custom styles to be applied.Using these options requires engineerTable to be installed in your HighQ instance - Contact us for more details.

 Please note: As of version 4 there is no longer any need to add the flag URL for EngineerTable into the page